 Civil society and non-governmental organisations (NGOs) help to raise awareness and advocate for a world free of chemical weapons.

 Applications will be reviewed and decided upon by the General Committee of the Conference.
-Approved applicants should expect to receive a decision by email notification from OPCW Public Affairs in October.
-This timing is intended to allow for sufficient time for approved applicants to make travel and visa arrangements.
+Approved applicants should expect to receive a decision by email from OPCW Public Affairs, by the end of September.

 To be considered for accreditation to the Conference, representatives from civil society must demonstrate strong engagement with issues of relevance to the Chemical Weapons Convention through the application form.